 Director of Studies

-Activities will cease and cadets released on completion of the parade at 5.00pm on Friday 13 March.
+Activities will cease and cadets released on completion of parade at 3.30pm Friday 8 March.

 The activities will be conducted as follows: